 When can you change your Jupyter app?
 You can modify your Jupyter Cloud Environment at any time, even if you've already started working in a notebook.
 See Updating your Jupyter app in real tine without losing data (below).

-Step 1: Access the Cloud Environment customization form
+Step 1: Access the Jupyter Cloud Environment customization form

 1.1.
-To view and customize your cloud environment's settings, open the Jupyter Cloud Environment pane (steps above).
+To view and customize your cloud environment's settings, open the Jupyter Cloud Environment pane (steps above):

-1.3.
-If you haven't yet created or customized a cloud environment, you will see the the defaults in the pane.
+If you haven't yet created or customized a cloud environment, you will see the defaults in the pane.
 It's much simpler to adjust your cloud environment in Terra than through the equivalent Google Cloud interface!

 Step 2.
 Choose the software (application configuration)

-Terra has several categories of pre-configured Jupyter application setups - plus a custom option - available in the drop-down menu.
-You will find what versions and what libraries are included in each pre-configured option by clicking the "What’s installed on this environment?" link below the dropdown.
+You can customize your cloud environment using several preconfigured application configurations, which are available in the "application configuration" drop-down menu.
+You will find included versions and libraries in each preconfigured option by clicking the "What’s installed on this environment?" link below the dropdown.
 If none of these preconfigured options meets your needs, you also have the option of setting up a completely customized environment.

-Using the same software application configurations is a way to make sure everyone has the same computational environment and gets the same results (when inputting the same data and using the same analysis tools, of course!).
-The software application configurations available in the dropdown are curated and up-to-date, so if you can use one, it's an easy way to keep collaborators on the same page.
+Using the same software application configurations ensures everyone has the same computational environment and gets the same results (when inputting the same data and using the same analysis tools, of course!).
+The software application configurations in the dropdown are curated and up to date, so if you can use one, it's an easy way to keep collaborators on the same page.

 - Terra-maintained Jupyter environments